solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

     Select **Save** to register your server.

-3. Expand the **Servers** node within the Object Explorer, select your database server from the list, then right-click the server and select **Connect Server** from the context menu.
+3. Expand the **Servers** node within the Object Explorer, select the database server from the list, then right-click the server and select **Connect Server** from the context menu.

     ![The Azure Database for PostgreSQL Flexible Server instance is selected and highlighted in the Object Explorer in pgAdmin.
 In the server's context menu, Connect Server is highlighted.](media/pg-admin-server-connect.png)